 Excitement Over Israel's Capital Finally Being Recognized

 When I woke up, turned on my phone and watched the news that President Trump had finally recognized Jerusalem as Israel's capital, I immediately had a strong feeling come upon me.
 A sense of excitement, certainly, and something more...

 But I was not sure why yet.
 I was not surprised at the great news.
-I had known this was coming from the media reports of the preceding days.
+I had known this was coming for days based on news reports.
 Although I'm fond of Israel and happy to see an Israeli political victory (for a change), that alone did not account for the level of emotion I felt.

 I began to sense that this event was somehow important prophetically.
 How?
 I thought on it through the day and night before I knew the answer that I share below.